timjen3/ttrpg-engine/Readme.md

 From and To inside a mapping support replacement characters. ex: `"from": "{rename_me}"`

-### Roles
+### Entities

-Roles have attributes that can be used within equations.
-To inject role attributes into equations you must add a Mapping with a Role property set.
-Setting the Role property will make the mapping source the role with the specified name.
+Entities have attributes that can be used within equations.
+To inject entity attributes into equations you must add a Mapping with a Entity property set.
+Setting the Entity property will make the mapping source the entity with the specified name.

-Roles can have 0+ categories for organizational purposes.
+Entities can have 0+ categories for organizational purposes.

-Sequences require roles to be aliased according to their purpose in the sequence.
-To alias a role just clone it with the required name.
+Sequences require entities to be aliased according to their purpose in the sequence.
+To alias an entity just clone it with the required name.
 This will create a deep copy with the alias set accordingly.

-When no RoleName is specified for a Role mapping the first role passed will be chosen.
+When no EntityName is specified for an Entity mapping the first entity passed will be chosen.

 ### ResultItems

 While the results of all processed SequenceItems are accessible in the SequenceResult object, it is easier to work with results through the ResultItems pattern.

-If a RoleName is set the passed role with that Alias will be attached.
+If a EntityName is set the passed entity with that Alias will be attached.

-If FirstRole is true, then the first role passed will be attached.
+If FirstEntity is true, then the first entity passed will be attached.

 A FormatMessage can be set which can be a plain string (ex: `"something"`) or a format string (ex: `"{propa}"`).
 Format strings will have access to all inputs, all results, and any mappings that do not have ItemNames specified.